jayahariv/becomeAnIOSDeveloper/README.md

-# Udacity
+# Become An iOS Developer
-This repository helps me with udacity course projects.
+This repository helps me with the course projects.

 # Projects includes
 ## Pitch Perfect